 I joined the department at Liverpool in January 2019, after finishing a PhD at Royal Holloway in 2017 and many years working in art publishing, most recently at Yale University Press.
 I specialise in modernist writing by women.
-My research interests lie in the relationships between literature and visual cultures, especially art and fashion; feminism and modernism; and the afterlives of modernist writing.
+My research interests lie in the relationships between literature and visual cultures, especially art and fashion; feminism and modernism; the afterlives of modernist writing; and philosophies of history.
 I have published articles and chapters on Djuna Barnes, Mina Loy and on Jean Rhys, who was also the subject of an exhibition I conceived and curated at the British Library in 2016, ‘Jean Rhys, Wide Sargasso Sea and the Making of an Author’.
-I am working on two books, an academic monograph that proposes fashion as a model for doing feminist history, and a trade history of women's modernism told through items of dress, from Charlotte Perkins Gilman's pockets and Frida Kahlo's huipils to Mina Loy's corselet and Zora Neale Hurston's bonnet.
-I am also starting to think about my next project, a new history of feminist reading and readers.
-This year I am working with Sarah Parker (Loughborough) and Gesa Werner (V&A) on an exhibition at the Poetry Library in London called 'Poets in Vogue'.
+I am working on two books, an academic monograph that proposes fashion as a model for doing feminist literary history, and a trade history of women's modernism told through items of dress, from Charlotte Perkins Gilman's pockets and Frida Kahlo's huipils to Mina Loy's corselet and Zora Neale Hurston's bonnet.
+This year I am working with Sarah Parker (Loughborough) and Gesa Werner (V&A) on an exhibition at the Poetry Library in London called 'Poets in Vogue' (opening Feb 2023).

 I also write about literature and art for mainstream magazines, including the TLS, Burlington Magazine and The White Review.